Malita15/Blink-Audio-Mode-Switch/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and performance of the system.
+I welcome contributions to enhance the functionality and performance of the system.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).